-5 CONSIDERATIONS AND PROCESS
+4 CONSIDERATIONS AND PROCESS

-- 5.1.
-In making its decision, the Commission has had regard to: - (a) the ADA, including its terms and objects; and - (b) the Commission Guidelines: Temporary exemptions under the Age Discrimination Act. - 5.2.
-The Commission has also reviewed and considered the Current Application dated 17 October 2022, including its schedules which contained: - (a) the Applicant's four Previous Applications (defined below at paragraph 6) - (b) supporting material for each of the Second Application, the Third Application and the Fourth Application (defined below at paragraph 6) - the Commission's decisions, including the terms and conditions of past exemptions granted and the Commission's reasons for each decision (defined below at paragraph 6.2); and - (d) a newspaper article from the website 'Cruise Critic' dated 16 February 2018. - 5.3.
-The Commission has also reviewed and considered information it was provided by the Applicant in 2009 in support of the First Application (defined below at paragraph 6).
+- 4.1 In making its preliminary decision, the Commission has had regard to: - (a) the ADA, including its terms and objects; 10 and - (b) the Commission Guidelines: Temporary exemptions under the Age Discrimination Act.11 - 4.2 The Commission has also reviewed and considered the Current Application dated 17 October 2022, including its schedules which contained: - (a) the Applicant's four Previous Applications (defined below at paragraph 5.1) - (b) supporting material for each of the Second Application, the Third Application and the Fourth Application (defined below at paragraph 5.1) - (c) the Commission's decisions, including the terms and conditions of past exemptions granted and the Commission's reasons for each decision (defined below at paragraph 5.2); and - (d) a newspaper article from the website 'Cruise Critic' dated 16 February 2018.
+12 - 4.3 The Commission has also reviewed and considered information it was provided by the Applicant in 2009 in support of the First Application (defined below at paragraph 5.1).
 This supporting material was not included as part of the Current Application.
-The Commission notes that this was the only supporting information to a Previous Application that was not included in the schedules of the Current Application. - 5.4.
-The Commission considered it required additional information from the Applicant to make its decision.
+The Commission notes that this was the only supporting information to a Previous Application that was not included in the schedules of the Current Application.

+- 4.4 The Commission considered it required additional information from the Applicant to make its decision.
 The Applicant provided further information in response to two requests from the Commission.
 This has also been reviewed and considered in making this decision.
-It includes information about:

-- (a) security incidents onboard the Applicant's cruises since the last exemption was granted in October 2019 - (b) information about third party hospitality providers that advertise 'Schoolies related booking conditions' - (c) the Applicant's views about whether there remains a demand for Schoolies cruises - (d) the Applicant's views on the impact of COVID-19 on past, present and future cruise operations - (e) details about the Applicant's usual policy regarding minors booking on its cruises, and - (f) details about the Applicant's Teen Club. - 5.5.
-With personal information, the Applicant's confidential information, and information regarding third parties removed, the documents referred to at paragraphs 5.2 and 5.4 were published on the Commission's website. - 5.6.
-Upon publishing the documents, the Commission invited submissions from all interested parties, on its website, and by writing to: - (a) State and Territory anti-discrimination bodies - (b) NSW Police Marine Area Command, and Queensland Water Police - (c) NSW Roads and Maritime Service, and Maritime Safety Queensland and - (d) Australian Alcohol & Other Drugs Council.
+It includes information about: - (a) security incidents onboard the Applicant's cruises since the last exemption was granted in October 2019 - (b) information about third party hospitality providers that advertise 'Schoolies related booking conditions' - the Applicant's views about whether there remains a demand for (c) Schoolies cruises - (d) the Applicant's views on the impact of COVID-19 on past, present and future cruise operations - details about the Applicant's usual policy regarding minors (e) booking on its cruises, and - (f) details about the Applicant's Teen Club.
+13 - 4.5 With personal information, the Applicant's confidential information, and information regarding third parties removed, the documents referred to at paragraphs 4.2 and 4.3 were published on the Commission's website.
+14 - 4.6 Upon publishing the documents, the Applicant invited submissions from all interested parties, 15 on its website, and by writing to: - State and Territory anti-discrimination bodies (a) - (b) NSW Police Marine Area Command, and Queensland Water Police